Privateer (oz4922)

 About this Plan

 Privateer.
-Free flight gas model.
+Free flight cabin model.
+Wingspan 87 in.

 Quote: "Building The Privateer.
 How You Can Construct a Sturdy Gas Model That Has Proved to Be a Consistent Contest Winner.
 Privateer, by Thracy Petrides.

-HERE is a superperformer without superconstruction Not only does it embody the unusual simplicity of square construction, but it also retains the desirable flying characteristics of a streamlined plane.
 To substantiate this claim, it flew out of sight after 11 minutes, 25 seconds, at the 1937 National Meet at Detroit.
 And after being recovered, it later flew for 32 minutes, 50 seconds at another contest.
 During this flight it drifted only about a mile and at the end glided in for a perfect landing, a few feet from the followers.

 From the very first flight the model showed signs of a promising future, and its excellent consistency may be attributed to the well arranged aerodynamic forces.
 The line of thrust is well up in the fuselage, placing it above the center of lateral area.
 This set-up promotes spiral stability, which is essential in a gas model.
 Successful endurance models have a tight spiral climb as well as a tight turn in the glide, the latter being necessary for soaring (the glide, of course, being as flat as possible) and this model incorporates these desirable features.